7th Pay Commission: Good news on cards as part of RRB Recruitment 2019

 Following the document verification, the candidates will undergo a medical examination.
 The same would be held at hospitals in Allahabad, Kanpur, Agra, Jhansi.
 No request for change in date or time will be entertained.
 Those candidates who fail to appear would not get a second chance.

 Those candidates who are selected will get salaries as per the recommendations of the 7th Pay Commission.
-They would also get get Rs 18,000 allowance from the Railways.
+They would also get Rs 18,000 allowance from the Railways.